rosita-hormann/learning-docker/swarm.md

 - after joining the swarm, the workers are also referred to as nodes.
 - now you're ready to create services and deploy them on the swarm cluster.

-Details:
+### more detailed information:
-- docker swarm orchestrator se encarga de deployar aplicaciones/servicios a lo largo del cluster, en vez de tener que hacer `docker run` en cada nodo manualmente.
+- **docker swarm orchestrator** se encarga de deployar aplicaciones/servicios a lo largo del cluster, en vez de tener que hacer `docker run` en cada nodo manualmente.
--
+- **Docker Services**: One or more instances of a single application or service that runs across the site.

+More things to know: Configuring multiple managers, overlay networks, etc.